Realme 9 Pro Plus has been in the market for quite some time.

 The OIS really helps in taking some impressive images in low lighting conditions.

-So overall, we are impressed by the pictures taken from the primary camera of Realme 9 Pro Plus, but don’t compare it to premium flagships.
+So overall, we are impressed by the pictures taken from the primary camera of Realme 9 Pro Plus.

 The FHD Super AMOLED display on the Realme 9 Pro Plus delivers an immersive experience of watching content.